Charles Oluka

-Charles Oluka is an officer at the rank of colonel in the Uganda People's Defence Force (UPDF).
-He is the Director General of the Internal Security Organisation, effective 8 October 2020.
+Charles Oluka (died 29 January 2025) was an officer at the rank of Brigadier general in the Uganda People's Defence Force (UPDF).
+He was the Director General of the Internal Security Organisation, from 8 October 2020 until his death on 29 January 2025.
 Before that, he served as the Director of technical services at the spy agency until 2018.